flatredball/FlatRedBallDocs/tutorials/damage-dealing/03-damage-events.md

 ### ModifyDamageDealt Event

 The ModifyDamageDealt event can be used to perform logic that can change how much damage an entity receives.
 For example, an enemy may be weak to a particular type of bullet such as an elemental bullet.
-For this example we will add an IsFireBullet property to the Bullet, and an IsIceEnemy property to the Enemy.
+For this example, we will add an IsFireBullet property to the Bullet, and an IsIceEnemy property to the Enemy.
 Note that a real game may handle these variants through entity inheritance, but we will add properties through code to keep the tutorial shorter.
 Add the following code to Bullet.cs:

 ```csharp
 bool isFireBullet;